Two CSCS-based iteration methods for solving absolute value equations: Numerical results

-Firstly, the optimal parameters $\sigma_{\mathrm{CSCS}}$ and $\alpha_{\mathrm{HSS}}$ for Example 1 are listed in Table \ref{tab1}.
-It is remarkable that with the increase of the matrix dimension $n$, the optimal parameters $ \sigma_{ \mathrm{CSCS}} $ and $ \alpha_{\mathrm{HSS}}$ are almost fixed or decreasing slightly.
-Moreover, in Tables \ref{tab2}-\ref{tab3}, we report the numerical results with respect to the Picard-HSS, the nonlinear HSS-like, the Picard-CSCS and the nonlinear CSCS-like iterations.
-We also present the elapsed CPU time in seconds for the convergence (denoted as CPU) and the number of outer, inner and total iteration steps (outer and inner iterations only for both Picard-HSS and Picard-CSCS) for the convergence (denoted as IT\_out, IT\_inn and IT, respectively).
+Firstly, the optimal parameters $\sigma_{\mathrm{CSCS}}$ and $\sigma_{\mathrm{HSS}}$ for Example 1 are listed in Table \ref{tab1}.
+It is worth mentioning that with the increase of the matrix dimension $n$, the optimal parameters $ \sigma_{ \mathrm{CSCS}} $ and $\sigma_{\mathrm{HSS}}$ are almost fixed or decreasing slightly.
+Moreover, in Tables \ref{tab2}-\ref{tab3}, we report numerical results with respect to the Picard-HSS, the nonlinear HSS-like, the Picard-CSCS, the nonlinear CSCS-like iterations, and the generalized Newton iterations using the MATLAB's function ``$\setminus$" (referred to as GN).
+We also present the elapsed CPU time in seconds (denoted as CPU) and the number of outer, inner and total iteration steps (outer and inner iterations only for both Picard-HSS and Picard-CSCS) for the convergence performances (denoted as IT\_out, IT\_inn and IT, respectively).

-According to Tables \ref{tab2}-\ref{tab3}, it finds that these four iterative solvers, i.e., the Picard-HSS, the nonlinear HSS-like, the Picard-CSCS and the nonlinear CSCS-like iteration methods, can successfully archive approximate solutions to the system of AVEs for all different matrix dimensions.
-When the matrix dimension $n$ is increasing, the number of outer and inner iteration steps are almost fixed for all iteration methods, and the number of total iteration steps show the similar phenomena.
-But the total CPU times for all iteration methods are increasing quickly.
-Moreover, in terms of outer iteration steps, the Picard-HSS and the Picard-CSCS have almost the same results, but the Picard-CSCS iteration method is better than the Picard-HSS iteration method in terms of inner iteration steps.
-Then as a results, the Picard-CSCS iteration method is also more competitive than the Picard-HSS iteration method in aspects of the CPU elapsed time.
+As seen from Tables \ref{tab2}-\ref{tab3}, it finds that except the GN method, the Picard-HSS, the nonlinear HSS-like, the Picard-CSCS and the nonlinear CSCS-like iterative methods can successfully achieve approximate solutions of the AVEs with all different matrix dimensions.
+When the dimension $n$ is increasing, the number of outer and inner iteration steps are almost fixed for all iteration methods, and the number of total iteration steps shows the similar phenomena.
+But the total CPU time for all iteration methods are increasing quickly.
+Moreover, in terms of outer iteration steps, the Picard-HSS iteration method and the Picard-CSCS iteration method have almost the same results, but the Picard-CSCS iteration method is better than the Picard-HSS iteration method in terms of inner iteration steps.
+Then as a result, the Picard-CSCS iteration method is also more competitive than the Picard-HSS iteration method in aspects of the elapsed CPU time.